Protogenoi/44-57-2f-3a-9f-4b-89-73-15-23/README.md

-# ADL CRM
+# ADL

-A Customer relationship management application built for the following purpose;
+A Customer relationship management application built for the financial services sector (but not restricted to, new add-ons can be created and tailor made to specifications).
- * Store client information,
- * Financial information (payments incoming/outgoing/future projections),
- * Insurance policies (Life, home, PBA's, mortgages etc...),
- * Employee information,
- * Inbound/outbound SMS and emails,
- * 3rd party API (see acknowledgments)
- * Call auditing/compliance
- * Asset management

 ## Authors